Case Study / Research · Strategy · Mixed Methods

 Navigation label decision resolved

-"Leading Teams" was adopted as the navigation label based on clear evidence — ending a debate that had previously been driven by opinion rather than data.
+"Leading Teams" adopted as the navigation label — ending a debate previously driven by opinion rather than data.

 👥